Online Health Chat with Dr. Erika Woodson and Dr. Sarah Sydlowski

 Sarah Sydlowski, AuD, PhD, is Audiology Director of the Hearing Implant Program.
 She completed her clinical doctorate in audiology at the University of Louisville in Kentucky, and her PhD in audiology at Gallaudet University in Washington, D.C.
 Her dissertation focused on the auditory and vestibular impact of superficial siderosis of the central nervous system.
 She previously coordinated the cochlear implant program for the Department of Audiology at the Mayo Clinic in Scottsdale, Ariz.

 Dr. Sydlowski is a fellow of the American Academy of Audiology and holds her Certificate of Clinical Competence in Audiology from the American Speech-Language-Hearing Association.
+She is board certified in Audiology with specialty certification in cochlear implants.
 Her clinical and research interests include auditory implants, electrophysiology, and auditory and vestibular pathology.
 She sees patients at Cleveland Clinic’s main campus.

 Cleveland_Clinic_Host: Welcome to our Online Health Chat with Drs.
 Erika Woodson and Sarah Sydlowski.
 We are thrilled to have them here today for this chat.
 Thank you both for joining us today.
 Let’s begin with the questions!

 X00Y11: What do I need to know to figure out if a loved one or even I can benefit from an implant?